-In May 2023, the Company closed on a registered direct offering for the issuance and sale of an aggregate of 1,650,000 shares of its common stock at a purchase price of \$3.071 per share of common stock.
-In addition, the offering includes 1,606,269 shares of common stock in the form of Pre-Funded Warrants at a price of \$3.0709.
-The common stock and the Pre-Funded Warrants were sold together with Series A warrants to purchase up to 3,256,269 shares of common stock.
+In May 2023, the Company closed on the May 2023 Registered Direct Offering for the issuance and sale of an aggregate of 1,650,000 shares of its common stock at a purchase price of \$3.071 per share of common stock.
+In addition, the offering includes 1,606,269 shares of common stock in the form of pre-funded warrants at a price of \$3.0709.
+The pre-funded warrants were funded in full at closing except for a nominal exercise price of \$0.0001, are exercisable commencing on the closing date and will terminate when such pre-funded warrants are exercised in full.
+The common stock and the pre-funded warrants were sold together with Series A warrants to purchase up to 3,256,269 shares of common stock and Series B warrants to purchase up to 3,256,269 shares of common stock (collectively, the "May 2023 Common Stock Warrants").
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$2.821 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
-The total gross proceeds from the offering were approximately \$10.0 million with net proceeds of approximately \$9.1 million after deducting approximately \$0.9 million in commissions and other transaction costs.
-The shares of common stock, Pre-Funded Warrants and May 2023 Common Stock Warrants were registered for sale under the March 2023 Form S-3.
-The May 2023 Common Stock Warrants met the criteria for equity classification.
+The Company also issued the placement agent warrants to purchase up to 195,376 shares of common stock with an exercise price of \$3.8388 per share.
+The total gross proceeds from the May 2023 Registered Direct Offering were approximately \$1.00 million with net proceeds of approximately \$9.1 million after deducting approximately \$0.9 million in commissions and other transaction costs.
+The shares of common stock and the shares underlying the pre-funded warrants, May 2023 Common Stock Warrants, and placement agent warrants were registered for sale under the March 2023 S-3.
+In August 2023, the pre-funded warrants from the May 2023 Registered Direct Offering were fully exercised.
+The May 2023 Common Stock Warrants and placement agent warrants met the criteria for equity classification.

 In July 2023, the Company closed on the July 2023 Registered Direct Offering for the issuance and sale of an aggregate of 2,427,186 shares of its common stock at a purchase price of \$3.09 per share of common stock in a registered direct offering.
-In addition, the offering includes 809,062 shares of common stock in the form of Pre-Funded Warrants at a price of \$3.0899.
-The common stock and the Pre-Funded Warrants were sold together with Series A warrants to purchase up to 3,236,248 shares of common stock and Series B warrants to purchase up to 3,236,248 shares of common stock.
+In addition, the offering includes 809,062 shares of common stock in the form of pre-funded warrants at a price of \$3.0899.
+The pre-funded warrants were funded in full at closing except for a nominal exercise price of \$0.0001, are exercisable commencing on the closing date and will terminate when such pre-funded warrants are exercised in full.
+The common stock and the pre-funded warrants were sold together with Series A warrants to purchase up to 3,236,248 shares of common stock and Series B warrants to purchase up to 3,236,248 shares of common stock (collectively, the "July 2023 Common Stock Warrants").
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$2.84 per share.
-The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
-The total gross proceeds from the offering were approximately \$10.0 million with net proceeds of approximately \$9.1 million after deducting approximately \$0.9 million in commissions and other transaction costs
+The Series A warrants will expire five years following the issuance date and the